 Gaming Vs Ergonomic Office Chairs

 Gaming chairs emerged in 2006 as niche items.
 Against a multi-billion-dollar ergonomic office furniture industry, they thrived.
-In response, many office chair industry players tried to stem the tide.
+Many office chair industry players have tried to stem that tide.

-“Gaming chairs are not ergonomic” is the most common defense.
+“Gaming chairs are not ergonomic” is a common defense.
 But according to OSHA, BIFMA, and the Human Factors Handbook, this is misinformation.

 In fact, any chair with adjustable arms, an adjustable lumbar, and a reclining backrest qualifies as ergonomic.
 These features on any type of chair are meant to support healthy neutral sitting postures.